jiaaro/jiaaro/_posts/1014-09-26-social-skills-and-education.md

 Now add the fact that people generally don't think of themselves as poor communicators, and generally underestimate the benefits of good communication skills.
 How are you going to sell that?

 Back to the drawing board.
-Each education startup will have to find a purpose made way to capture value (a la duolingo).
+Each education startup will have to find a purpose-made way to capture value (a la duolingo).

 And if they can't?
 Screw it.
 Slap an ad on top and IPO.